nhsd-a2si/docs-uec-appts/_pages/overview/getting_started.md

 This proxy controls all traffic from Consumers to Providers, handling both the auth-n and auth-z functions.

 #### Referrals
-The Standard supports the ability to include a reference to any referral documents which might be sent in conjunction with the Booking.
+The Standard supports the ability to include a reference to any [referral documents](https://developer.nhs.uk/apis/uec-appointments/fs_xfercare.html) which might be sent in conjunction with the Booking.
 In order to support a cross-reference, it is expected the Referral document will contain reference to the Booking.

 #### Reporting
-There is a requirement to support reporting from both Consumer and Provider perspectives.
-Full details for each can be found <here>
+There is a requirement to support [reporting](https://developer.nhs.uk/apis/uec-appointments/fs_reporting.html) from both Consumer and Provider perspectives.

 ### Specification